blinksh/blink/docs/basics/navigation.md

 You can contact us via [email](mailto:hello@blink.sh), but ideally it is best to file issues on our [GitHub](https://github.com/blinksh/blink/issues) so that all of the community is aware of the issue.
 Not only does it help make Blink better but another user may help you solve your issue.
 When reporting a problem, please give as much detailed information as possible describing what you were doing when the application crashed or acted unexpectedly.
 Screenshots usually help when there is a problem with the interface.

-**VERY IMPORTANT: Reporting a problem in your review in the AppStore will not help us solve issues that you might be experiencing.
+**VERY IMPORTANT: Reporting a problem in your review in the App Store will not help us solve issues that you might be experiencing.
 Please make sure to contact us too!**

 When a crash occurs in the application, we receive a report.
 When this happens, please [email](mailto:hello@blink.sh) us or open an issue on [GitHub](https://github.com/blinksh/blink/issues).